overblog/GraphQLBundle/docs/definitions/type-system/interface.md

         // Get an array of Droid objects from DB
         $droids = $this->droidRepository->getAll();

         // We return an array of mixed results.
-The 'characterType'
+The 'resolveType'
         // method will map each object to it's GraphQL type. return \array_merge($humans, $droids);
     }